dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EDHOC error messages SHOULD be considered failure result indication, as defined in {{RFC3748}}.
 After sending or receiving an EDHOC error message, the EAP-EDHOC server may only send an EAP-Failure.
 EDHOC error messages are unprotected.

-The keying material can be derived after the EDHOC message_2 has been sent or received.
+The keying material can be derived by the Initiator upon receiving EDHOC message_2, and by the Responder upon receiving EDHOC message_3.
 Implementations following {{RFC4137}} can then set the eapKeyData and aaaEapKeyData variables.

 The keying material can be made available to lower layers and the EAP authenticator after the protected success indication (message_4) has been sent or received.
 Implementations following {{RFC4137}} can set the eapKeyAvailable and aaaEapKeyAvailable variables.